eitangueron/Sunday.com/README.md

 # Sunday

-Sunday is a project management system for individuals and teams, giving users the ability to orgenize theirs tasks and enhance their workflow with automations and built in chat.
+Sunday is a project management system for individuals and teams, giving users the ability to organise theirs tasks and enhance their workflow with automations and built in chat.
 Sounds familiar ?
 I can neither confirm nor deny ;)

 Demo: [https://sundayy.herokuapp.com/](https://sundayy.herokuapp.com/)